On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Jump Diffusions

-The case where the jump diffusion we want to simulate (\ref{eq:jea jump sde}) has an explicit jump intensity bound ($\sup_{u\in[0,T]}\lambda(X_u)\leq\Lambda<\infty$) is of specific interest as the proposal jump times can be simulated in advance.
-In particular, proposal jump times, $\Psi_1,\ldots{},\Psi_{N^{\Lambda}_T}$ can be simulated according to a Poisson process with the homogeneous bounding intensity $\Lambda$ over the interval $[0,T]$.
-A simple Poisson thinning argument \cite{BK:PP} can be used to accept proposal jump times with probability $\lambda(X_{\Psi_i})/\Lambda$.
-As noted in \cite{MCAP:CR10}, this approach allows the construction of a highly efficient algorithmic interpretation of the decomposition in (\ref{eq:jrnd}).
-The interval can be broken into segments corresponding precisely to the intervals between proposal jump times, then iteratively between successive times, an exact algorithm (as outlined in Section \ref{s:ea}) can be used to simulate a diffusion sample path skeleton.
-The terminal point of each skeleton can be used to determine whether the proposal jump time is accepted (and if so a jump simulated).\\ \\ The \textit{Bounded Jump Exact Algorithm} (BJEA) we outline in \algBJEA\, is a modification of that originally proposed \cite{MCAP:CR10} (where we define $\Psi_0:=0$ and $\Psi_{N^\Lambda_T+1}:=T$).
-In particular, we simulate the proposal jump times iteratively (exploiting the exponential waiting time property of Poisson processes \cite{BK:PP} as in Section \ref{s:auea}), noting that the best proposal distribution may be different for each sub-interval.
-Furthermore, we note that any of the exact algorithms we introduce in Section \ref{s:ea} can be incorporated in the BJEA (and so the BJEA will satisfy at least \textbf{P1--P2}).
-In particular, the BJEA skeleton is a concatenation of exact algorithm skeletons for the intervals between each proposal jump time, so to satisfy \textbf{P3} and simulate the sample path at further inference times (Step *), we either augment the skeleton if the exact algorithm chosen is the UEA (as discussed in Sections \ref{s:buea} and \ref{s:lbb}), or, if the exact algorithm chosen is the AUEA then simulate them directly (as discussed in Sections \ref{s:auea} and \ref{s:nlbb}),
+The Bounded Jump Exact Algorithm (BJEA) we outline in Algorithm~\ref {algbjea} is a modification of that originally proposed in \cite{MCAPCR10} (where we define $\Psi_0:=0$, $\Psi_{N^\Lambda_T+1}:=T$ and $X[s,t]$ to be the trajectory of $X$ in the interval $[s,t]\subseteq[0,T]$).
+In particular, we simulate the proposal jump times iteratively (exploiting the exponential waiting time property of Poisson processes \cite{BKPP} as in Section~\ref{sauea}), noting that the best proposal distribution may be different for each sub-interval.
+Furthermore, we note that any of the exact algorithms we introduced in Section~\ref{sea} can be incorporated within the BJEA (and so the BJEA will satisfy at least Principles~\ref{prinlayer} and~\ref{prinprop}).
+In particular, the BJEA skeleton is a concatenation of exact algorithm skeletons for the intervals between each proposal jump time, so to satisfy Principle~\ref{prinrest} and simulate the sample path at further intermediate time points (Step~2), we either augment the skeleton if the exact algorithm chosen is the Unbounded Exact Algorithm (UEA) (as discussed in Sections~\ref{sbuea} and \ref{slbb}), or, if the exact algorithm chosen is the Adaptive Unbounded Exact Algorithm (AUEA) then simulate them directly (as discussed in Sections~\ref{sauea} and \ref{snlbb}),